It’s a problem ecommerce businesses know well. Especially growing businesses.

 Nonetheless, paid acquisition is vital to your overall revenue model.
 Just so long as you’re tracking the right data.

 To begin, you want to see at a glance whether your sales and spend targets are on track.
-These should be comparison metrics that instantly tell you where you are versus where you want to be.
+These should be comparison KPIs that instantly tell you where you are versus where you want to be.

 In other words, where and when to pull back; where and when to push hard.